5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 	- [ ] **Bluetooth**: Intel Bluetooth doesn't work on my systems currently.
 Maybe BluetoolFixup needs an update.
 - [x] **DRM issues**: Apple Music not playing back any music (online or local). **Fix**: add boot-arg `unfairvga=7` Thanks to [patriczeq](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/issues/57#issuecomment-2977474242) for the tip
 - [x] **USB**: USB issues due to changed parameters ([**Fix**](/Enable_Features/USB_Tahoe.md))
-- [x] **File Vault**: According to OC dev M. Haeuser, there seems to be a bug in the APFS driver of the Tahoe beta release that causes issues with File Vault 2.
-If the previous driver from macOS 15 is injected via OpenCore (loacted at `usr/standalone/i386/apfs_aligned.efi`), File Vault 2 works as expected ([**Source**](https://www.hackintosh-forum.de/forum/thread/60350-wwdc-2025-macos-26-hackintosh/?postID=802857#post802857))
+- [x] **File Vault**: There seems to be a bug in the APFS driver of the Tahoe beta release that causes issues with File Vault 2.
+If the previous driver from macOS 15 is injected via OpenCore, File Vault 2 should works as expected ([**Source**](https://github.com/acidanthera/bugtracker/issues/2499)

 ### AppleVTD support